-FR 111 Basic French II
+FR 111 Basic French II\

 Provides the student with ongoing development of contemporary conversational French and reading and writing skills beyond beginning level.
+Prerequisite: FR 110 or equivalent

-FR 112 Intermediate French 1
+FR 112 Intermediate French 1\

 Aural-oral presentation of such topics as travel, student life and problems, careers, sports and games, industry and the fine arts.
 Develops reading and writing skills beyond the basic level.